-- (a) A, the owner of a filed, grants a license to B to use a path across it.
-A, with intent to revoke the license, locks a gate across the path.
-The license is revoked. - (b) A, the owner of a field, grants a license to B to stack hay on the field.
-A lets or sells the field to C. The license is revoked. - 62.
-License when deemed revoked.
-A license is deemed to be revoked-- - (a) when, from a cause preceding the grant of it, the grantor ceases to have any interest in the property affected by the license; - (b) when the licensee releases it, expressly or impliedly, to the grantor or his representative; - (c) where it has been granted for a limited period, or acquired on condition that it shall become void on the performance or non-performance of a specified Act, and the period express or the condition is fulfilled; - (d) where the property affected by the license is destroyed or by superior force so permanently altered that the licensee can no longer exercise his right. - (e) where the licensee becomes entitled to the absolute ownership of the property affected by the license;
+- (a) A, the owner of a field, grants a licence to B, to use a path across it.
+A with intent to revoke the licence, locks a gate across the path.
+The licence is revoked. - (b) A, the owner of a field, grants a licence to B to stack hay on the field.
+A lets or sells the field to C. The licence is revoked. - 62.
+Licence when deemed revoked

+A licence is deemed to be revoked-

+- (a) when, from a cause preceding the grant of it, the grantor ceases to have any interest in the property affected by the licence; - (b) when the licensee releases it, expressly or impliedly, to the grantor or his representative; - (c) where it has been granted for a limited period, or acquired on condition that it shall become void on the performance or non-performance of a specified act, and the period expires, or the conditions is fulfilled;

-- (f) where the license is granted for a specified purpose and the purpose is attained, or abandoned, or becomes impracticable; - (g) where the license is granted to the licensee as holding a particular office, employment or character, and such office, employment or character ceases to exist. - (h) where the license totally ceases to be used as such for an unbroken period of twenty years, and such cessation is not in pursuance of a contract between the grantor and the licensee; and - (i) in the case of an accessory license, when the interest or right to which it is accessory ceases to exist. - 63.
-Licensee's rights on revocation.
-Where a license is revoked, the licensee is entitled to a reasonable time to leave the property affected thereby and to remove any goods which he has been allowed to place on such property. - 64.
-Licensee's rights on eviction.
-Where a licence has been granted for a consideration, and the licensee, without any fault of his own, is evicted by the grantor before he has fully enjoyed, under the license, the right for which he contracted, he is entitled to recover compensation from the grantor.
+- (d) where the property affected by the licence is destroyed or by superior force so permanently altered that the licensee can no longer exercise his right; - (e) where the Licensee becomes entitled to the absolute ownership of the property affected by the licence: - (f) where the licence is granted for a specified purpose and the purpose is attained or abandoned, or becomes impracticable: - (g) where the licence is granted to the licensee as holding a particular office, employment or character, and such office, employment or character ceases to exist; - (h) where the licence totally ceases to be used as such for an unbroken period of twenty years, and such cessation is not in pursuance of a contract between the grantor and the licensee: - (i) in the case of an accessory licence, when the interest or right to which it is accessory ceases to exist.

+63. Licensee?s rights on revocation

+Where a licence is revoked, the licensee is entitled to a reasonable time to leave the property affected thereby and to remove any goods which he has been allowed to place on such property.

+64. Licensee?s rights on eviction

+Where a licence has been granted for a consideration, and the licensee, without any fault of his own, is evicted by the grantor before he has fully enjoyed, under the licence, the right for which he contracted, he is entitled to recover compensation from the grantors.